Oppanda

 Oppanda is a 2022 Indian Kannada-language crime action film written and directed by S.S.Sameer, making his debut.
 It features Arjun Sarja and Radhika Kumaraswamy along with J. D. Chakravarthy in the lead roles.
-The supporting cast includes Sony Charista and Bollywood actor Faisal Khan, making his Kannada debut.
+The supporting cast includes Sony Charista and Faisal Khan, making his Kannada debut.
 The score and soundtrack for the film is by Subhash Anand and the cinematography is by Amma Rajashekhar and the editing is done by Prabhu.
 Initially, the film was named as Kontract.
 This film was planned as multi-lingual film before the Telugu version was dropped in favor of a dubbed version titled Iddaru.